1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 The heatbreak of the **Go** is plugged into the heatsink and secured by two screws.
 It has a M6 thread to fit the V5 type heater block.
-As I didn't disassemble yet the only spare part hotend of the **Go** I got myself for taking these pictures, I can't tell you the overall length.
-However, the length from that 'ring' until the end of it is ~17mm.
+The overall length is about ~26mm; the length from that 'ring' until the end of the heatbreak is ~17mm.
-The outer diameter diameter is 6mm.
+The outer diameter is 6mm.

 The following picture shows the heatbreak of the **Go** as it's screwed into the heater block.